-Barragan is the chief of section: Information

-He previously worked as director of records

-management at the Inter-American

-influenced by his work in that field.
+It was this point that another speaker at the event, Salvador Barragan, really hammered home.
+Barragan is the chief of section: Information Governance at the International Monetary Fund.
+He previously worked as director of records management at the Inter-American Development Bank.
+Although Barragan is not an economist, he told DIR that his way of thinking is influenced by his work in that field.